Overcoming recurring IT tasks is the dream of every CIO and system and network administrator.

 ⏩ Recognize that monitoring access without a tool is virtually impossible.
 With an access management tool, you can monitor groups of users with sensitive access and receive alerts in the event of anomalies.

-6. Equipment management
+6. Hardware management

 ⏩ It's easy to add an access badge, for example, to the arrival package.
 This will be managed like software, you'll get notifications when an employee leaves, and you'll have a list of all the badges you've allocated and what you have left.